has become Emperor, finally in position to bend the galaxy

 - Leave No Witnesses:Vader executes all the clones aboard his gunship after Jocasta tells them the very man they're obeying is a Jedi.

 - Living MacGuffin: Jocasta, due to the knowledge she holds.
-Once she figures this out, she manages to get Vader to kill her by asking if he's accepted being Palpatine's lapdog, as turning her in would mean he submits.
+Once she figures this out, she manages to get Vader to kill her by asking if he's accepted being Palpatine's lapdog or letting Palpatine train potential replacements for Vader with the list of force sensitives on her data crystal, as turning her in would mean he submits and become expendable.

 - Karmic Death: The Tenth Brother and Ninth Sister, two Jedi killers and traitors who stabbed their fellows in the back for various reasons, are killed when their Clone Troopers are made to betray and kill them by Barr activating Order 66 against them.